floreencia/pylotwhale/README.md

 MLwhales
 --------

-diverse tools for supervisedly detecting and classifying sounds.
-Using wave files and annotations.
+diverse tools for supervisedly detecting and classifying sounds using wave files and annotations.

 #### MLtools_beta
 code